 Because plants cannot actively reproduce itself, we have to keep their best genes by cloning.

 Cloning not only helps create the more best plants.
 It is also absolutely fun and cost-saving as well.
-This can be easy doing by placing the cutting in Rockwool cubes, rapid roosters or more modernly by using the electric cloning machines.
+This can be easily done by placing the cutting in Rockwool cubes, rapid roosters or more modernly by using the electric cloning machines.

 But for effectiveness and faster results, I totally recommend cloning with the machine method.
-And the purpose of this post is to help you choose the best cloners on the market.
+And the purpose of this post is to help you choose the best cloning machines on the market.

 The sites will decide the price of your machine, no doubt.
 For starters or individual users, you can start with small systems.
 Fewer than 30 sites are ideal.
 If you intend to scale your clone system later, don't choose the machines with too few sites from the start.